How To Make A Plate Wreath Damage Free!

 Instructions

-- Step 2: Cover The FlowerpotsCut pieces of self-stick moss and use them to cover the flowerpots.
+- Step 2: Cover The FlowerpotsCut pieces of self-stick sheet moss and use them to cover the flowerpots.
 Start with a narrow strip to stick around the rim of the pot, then cut small squares to cover the sides.Add a thin strip of moss to the edge of each flowerpot to create a finished look.
-Also, cover the bottom of the pots with a small square of moss.
+Cover the bottom of the pots with a small square of moss.
+If you don't want to add sheet moss feel free to paint the pots.

-- Step 3: Attach The Dishes To The Wreath FormBegin attaching each plate to the wreath form using butcher's twine or jute.
-Add this to the back side of the plates.
-Slide the string underneath each plate hanger, loop it through the wreath frame, and tie a knot.Repeat this process until all the plates are securely attached to the wreath form.
+- Step 3: Attach The Dishes To The Wreath FormBegin attaching the small plates to the back of the wreath using butcher's twine or jute.
+Add this to the back side of the plate.
+Slide the string underneath each of the plate hangers.
+Loop it through the wreath frame, and tie a double knot.Repeat this process until all the plates are securely attached to the wreath form.
 Aim for a balanced arrangement, forming a triangle with the plates.

 - Step 6: Add Decorative ElementsFinally, you can add blooming artichokes or any other decorative elements such as baby's breath, or faux lavender to the wreath.
-Use hot glue to attach them securely.You can use faux eucalyptus, or succulents for a different look.
+Use hot glue to attach them securely.You can use faux eucalyptus bundles, or succulents for a different look.

 Notes